NSHipster/articles/2014-03-10-dictionary-services.md

 These giant, system-provided text files make it easy to `grep` crossword puzzle clues, generate mnemonic pass phrases, and seed databases, but from a user perspective, `/usr/share/dict`'s monolingualism and lack of associated meaning make it less than useful for everyday use.

-Mac OS X builds upon this with its own system dictionaries.
+OS X builds upon this with its own system dictionaries.
 Never one to disappoint, the operating system's penchant for extending Unix functionality through strategically placed bundles and plist files is in full force with how dictionaries are distributed.

 * * *

 ## OS X

-The Mac OS X analog to `/usr/share/dict` can be found in `/Library/Dictionaries`.
+The OS X analog to `/usr/share/dict` can be found in `/Library/Dictionaries`.
 A quick peek into the shared system dictionaries demonstrates one immediate improvement over Unix, by acknowledging the existence of languages other than English:

 ~~~